 The National Environmental Biosecurity Response Agreement (NEBRA) establishes national arrangements for responses to nationally significant biosecurity incidents when there are predominantly public benefits.
-In the absence of a marine pest-specific deed, responses to marine pest incidents generally fall under the NEBRA.
+In the absence of a marine pest-specific deed, responses to marine pest incidents can fall under the NEBRA.
 The NEBRA provides a mechanism to share responsibilities and costs for a response when eradication is considered feasible and other criteria are met.
-The Biosecurity Incident Management System describes the generic policy and procedures for managing a response to a marine pest emergency within Australian waters.
+The Biosecurity Incident Management System provides guidance on policies and procedures for the management of biosecurity incident responses, including responses to marine pest emergencies within Australian waters.